llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/exception-rethrow.rst

   try {
     // Code that may throw an exception
-  } catch (const std::exception& e) {
+  } catch (const std::exception&) {
     throw; // Good
   }

-However, when empty throw statement is used outside of a catch block, it will result in a call to ``std::terminate()``, which abruptly terminates the application.
-This behavior can lead to abnormal termination of the program and is often unintended.
+However, when an empty throw statement is used outside a catch block, it results in a call to ``std::terminate()``, which abruptly terminates the application.
+This behavior can lead to the abnormal termination of the program and is often unintended.
 Such occurrences may indicate errors or oversights in the exception handling logic, and it is essential to avoid empty throw statements outside catch blocks to prevent unintended program termination.

 .. code-block:: c++